awsdocs/amazon-connect-admin-guide/doc_source/security-iam-amazon-connect-permissions.md

 }
 ```

-To allow an IAM user to create an instance, ensure that they have the permissions granted by the AmazonConnect\_FullAccess policy\.
+To allow a user to create an instance, ensure that they have the permissions granted by the AmazonConnect\_FullAccess policy\.

 When you use AmazonConnect\_FullAccess policy, note the following:
 + Additional privileges are required to create a Amazon S3 bucket with a name of your choosing, or use an existing bucket while creating or updating an instance from the Amazon Connect console\.
 If you choose default storage locations for your call recordings, chat transcripts, call transcripts, etc, they are now prefixed with "amazon\-connect\-"\.